SCORM Driver Cross Domain (SDXD)

 SCORM Driver Cross Domain is our solution that enables your custom content to make calls to a 3rd party LMS.
 Your content can really be any format (no SCORM required!), but through the magic of SCORM Driver Cross Domain code, it will communicate the key SCORM data back to the Client LMS.

-Similar to our SCORM Cloud Dispatch tool, SCORM Driver Cross Domain gives you a proxy SCORM 1.2 .zip file for your client to import and launch through their LMS.
+SCORM Driver Cross Domain produces a proxy .zip file (available as SCORM 1.2, SCORM 2004 or AICC) for your client to import and launch through their LMS.
 Upon launching the proxy file, the learner is actually directed to your servers to access the course.
 Once the user exits from your course, the SCORM Driver Cross Domain file sends the key information (Completion; Score; Time; Pass/Fail) “Big 4″ data back to the Client LMS.
+If you are using the SCORM 2004 proxy files, you can also send back interaction details to the client LMS.

 As the content provider, you will have complete insight into how users are interacting with your content, and you maintain complete control over who has access to your content.